alicealys/shader-tool/README.md

 ### Parser Example

-This code patches all constant buffer accesses by remapping the cb index
+This code patches all constant buffer accesses by remapping the CB index.

 ```c++